thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This example will select the API with asset ID f3d2a3c1-0f83-43ab-a6ec-215b93e2ecf5 (the Petstore demo API with API key authentication and consumer application identification).
 It will automatically also include all applications defined for this API, and it will include the PetStore_Routing_Alias simple alias configured for routing API requests to the native Petstore API at https://petstore.swagger.io/v2.
-This API and all other instances of the Petstore demo API are assigned to the Internal API group, so they can be deployed on DEV-INT, STAGE-INT and PROD-INT.
+This API and all other instances of the Petstore demo API are assigned to the Internal API group, so they can be deployed on DEV_INT, STAGE_INT and PROD_INT.

 ### petstore-basicauth